Articles / Fixesupdated for DaVinci Resolve 21.0 (June 2026)

 Illustration of clips restored to online status in the DaVinci Resolve media pool

-The fastest path back to editing
+What's the fastest path back to editing?

 Frequently asked questions